-ask-au-kiku asked: Make Me Sleep
+ask-au-kiku said: Make Me Sleep

 Yao sighed as the clock ticked later into the night and his brother’s eyes had still not managed to close.
 He wasn’t exactly sure why Kiku had trouble sleeping at night, but it always took him a long time to fall asleep, even when he was a child.
 There were nights many years ago where Yao would doze off with Kiku to wake up a few hours later with the child still staring up at the sky.
 This still held true tonight in Yao apartment, where Kiku was spending the night after developing a fever.
 Yao insisted his little brother stay for the night, not wanting his illness to get worse by going out into the cool night.

 It had been a couple of hours since Kiku laid down on Yao’s worn couch, and Yao had gone to his bedroom.
 Yao had originally woken up in the night to use the bathroom, and had decided to check up on his brother.
 Just like old times, Kiku lay in the darkness, looking out into the night at the sky where the beautiful moon was suspended in space far above them.